yoko19191/correlations-plus/README.md

 npm run corr -- v3-blog.jsonl v3-arxiv.jsonl
 ```

+`JINA_API_KEY` is used for embedding and reading content from a URL when necessary.
+You can also [bring your own embeddings](#bring-your-own-embeddings) and just do `npm run corr ...` for visualization.

 ## UI Features

 The correlation visualization is served on `http://localhost:3000` by default.
 Here's what you can do: